 We aim to be:

-A centre of learning and a vehicle for musical excellence both now and in the future.
+A centre of learning and a musical launchpad, unlocking talent both now and in the future.

-An asset to our community and an advocate of uncompromising ambition for the creative development of every child.
+An asset to our community and an ambitious supporter of every child’s creativity.

 An inclusive cultural organisation – not just in what we say, but also in what we do.